 IGMP (Internet Group Multicast Protocol) is a network-layer protocol used to establish membership in a Multicast group - it is not used to carry user data.
 IGMP version 2 (RFC 2236) is an improvement over version 1 (RFC 1112) but IGMP version 1 is still in wide use.
 If you would like to read more detailed information about interoperability between IGMP version 2 and version 1, please see sections 4 and 5 of RFC 2236.
 The class D IP address is used to identify host groups and can be in the range 224.0.0.0 to 239.255.255.255.
+The address 224.0.0.0 is not assigned to any group and is used by IP multicast computers.
 The address 224.0.0.1 is used for query messages and is assigned to the permanent group of all IP hosts (including gateways).
 All hosts must join the 224.0.0.1 group in order to participate in IGMP.
 The address 224.0.0.2 is assigned to the multicast routers group.

-The ZyXEL device supports both IGMP version 1 (IGMP-v1) and IGMP version 2 (IGMP-v2).
-At start up, the ZyXEL device queries all directly connected networks to gather group membership.
-After that, the ZyXEL device periodically updates this information.
-IP multicasting can be enabled/disabled on the ZyXEL device LAN and/or WAN interfaces in the web configurator (LAN; WAN).
+The ZyXEL Device supports both IGMP version 1 (IGMP-v1) and IGMP version 2 (IGMP-v2).
+At start up, the ZyXEL Device queries all directly connected networks to gather group membership.
+After that, the ZyXEL Device periodically updates this information.
+IP multicasting can be enabled/disabled on the ZyXEL Device LAN and/or WAN interfaces in the web configurator (LAN; WAN).
 Select None to disable IP multicasting on these interfaces.